zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/day2/aks/aks_mssql_ha/_index.md

 The following README will guide you on how to explore and test Azure Arc-enabled SQL Managed Instance Availability Groups, simulate failures and DB replication.
 In this scenario, you will be restoring a sample database, will initiate a failover to force HA event as well as validating database replication across multiple SQL nodes in an availability groups.

 > **Note: This guide assumes you already deployed a Azure Arc-enabled SQL Managed Instance on Azure Kubernetes Service (AKS).
 If you haven't, this [following bootstrap Jumpstart scenario](https://azurearcjumpstart.io/azure_arc_jumpstart/azure_arc_data/aks/aks_mssql_mi_arm_template/) offers you a way to do so in an automated fashion.
-All the steps and operations described in this readme assume you used the mentioned bootstrap Jumpstart scenario and have the Client VM as part of it.**
+All the steps and operations described in this readme assume you used the mentioned bootstrap Jumpstart scenario and have the Client VM deployed as part of it.**

 > **Note: Azure Arc-enabled SQL Managed Instance with Availability Groups is currently in [preview](https://docs.microsoft.com/en-us/azure/azure-arc/data/release-notes)**.